Baby hatch: Czech Republic

 The first baby hatch was set up in July 2005 in Prague by Babybox – Statim.
 In March 2006, three children had been left there.
-In December 2007, there were 5 "Babyboxes" in the republic: Prague-Hloubětín, Brno, Olomouc, Kadaň and Zlín, and the next were planned in Pelhřimov, Ústí nad Orlicí, Mladá Boleslav and Sokolov in 2008.
+In December 2007, there were five "Babyboxes" in the republic: Prague-Hloubětín, Brno, Olomouc, Kadaň and Zlín, and the next were planned in Pelhřimov, Ústí nad Orlicí, Mladá Boleslav and Sokolov in 2008.
 Between 2005 and 2007, ten infants were given in baby-boxes, seven of them in Prague.
 Some of them returned to their mothers or were inserted with full documentation.
 As of December 2011 there were 47, and 62 children had already been left there; one of the baby boxes was used 13 times.
-Between 2005 and 2020 78 babyboxes were installed, 214 children were saved thanks to babyboxes.
+75% of the boxes have been used.

+As of June 2023, there are 85 baby hatches in the country, mostly in major cities and district capitals.
+So far, they have helped to save 253 children, with the oldest to date being the case of an almost two years old boy in 2019.
+The one in University Hospital Královské Vinohrady in Prague has received 30 babies and the one at Brothers of Charity Hospital in Brno 22 babies since 2005.